More than one option

 If you own your family home, in your own name or jointly with your partner, we will work out what equity you own.
 Equity is the difference between the current value of the property and what you still owe to the mortgage provider, taking into account the interest of any co-owner.

-As a rule, you can exclude your property and its equity from a DAS, and in certain circumstances, from a Protected Trust Deed.
+As a rule, you can exclude your property and its equity from a DAS (debt arrangement scheme), and in certain circumstances, from a PTD (Protected Trust Deed).
+This is only if you are able to pay your debts in full from other assets or contributions in a DAS or your creditors agree the exclusion within a PTD.
 Otherwise, any equity you own must be included in calculating the value of your assets, and be made available to your creditors.

 Your mortgage provider will expect you to keep your mortgage payments up to date, and pay off any arrears.
 If you cannot do this, you must speak to your mortgage provider.
 If you do not keep up your mortgage payments, your home may be at risk.
 Being bankrupt doesn’t change this.
 There are Scottish Government schemes that might be able to help you: Mortgage to Rent and Mortgage to Shared Equity.
 You can get more information about both here.